All About Brownfield Redevelopment Specialists and Site Managers

 Job Description: Plan and direct cleanup and redevelopment of contaminated properties for reuse.
 Does not include properties sufficiently contaminated to qualify as Superfund sites.

-Daily Life Of a Brownfield Redevelopment Specialist or Site Manager
+List of Brownfield Redevelopment Specialist or Site Manager Job Duties

-- Design or implement plans for surface or ground water remediation.
+- Design or implement plans for structural demolition and debris removal.

 - Maintain records of decisions, actions, and progress related to environmental redevelopment projects.